python-discord/code-jam-qualifier-9/README.md

 }
 ```

-Your application should keep track of which staff is better at which specialty of order by reading the order’s matching `"speciality"` key in its `scope` dictionary, and prioritize orders to those staff.
+Your application should pass the order to a staff member that has that specialty by reading the order's matching `"speciality"` key in its `scope` dictionary.

 > **Note**
-> The `"speciality"` key is included in all `"staff.onduty"` requests but absent from `"staff.offduty"` requests.
+> The `"speciality"` key is included in all `"staff.onduty"` requests, but absent from `"staff.offduty"` requests.

 #### Challenge Yourself
 We won't test you on how you distribute work between prioritized staff members, but in a self-respecting kitchen, work should be distributed fairly.